gportella/skaks/README.md

  - Root move exclusion support for iterative deepening
  - Quiescence search to reduce horizon effect
  - Killer move heuristic for quiet move ordering
+ - Support for polyglot book of moves
+ - Null move pruning, historical heuristic and SEE sorting
+ - Time management for search limits
+ - Incremental evaluation with piece-square tables
+ - MVV-LVA and SEE for capture move ordering
+ - Threaded UCI search support, with pondering
+ - Parammeter loading from external file
 ```

 ## Prerequisites